-RTW Relocates Cologne Headquarters
+RTW RELOCATES COLOGNE HEADQUARTERS

-COLOGNE— RTW, a 45 year-old vendor of visual audiometers, will relocate to a new office Sept.
-25.

-The new company headquarters, which will also be in Cologne, will now occupy two floors of a building that was once home to staff of Sony Corporation.
-The company’s phone numbers and email addresses will not change, its new mailing address will be:
+COLOGNE, SEPTEMBER 19, 2012 - RTW, a leading vendor of visual audio meters for professional broadcast, production, post production and quality control, is pleased to announce that it will be settled into its new office on September 25.
+The new company headquarters, still located in Cologne, will now occupy two floors of a building that was once home to the German staff of Sony Corporation.
+While the company's phone numbers and email addresses will not change, its new mailing address will be:

 RTW GmbH & CO.
 KG